espressif/esp-idf/docs/api/peripherals/spi_master.rst

 - Initialize a SPI bus by calling ``spi_bus_initialize``.
 Make sure to set the correct IO pins in the ``bus_config`` struct.
 Take care to set signals that are not needed to -1.

-- Tell the driver about a SPI slave device conencted to the bus by calling spi_bus_add_device.
+- Tell the driver about a SPI slave device connected to the bus by calling spi_bus_add_device.
   Make sure to configure any timing requirements the device has in the ``dev_config`` structure.
   You should now have a handle for the device, to be used when sending it a transaction.